nlmixrdevelopment/nlmixr/README.md

      https://www.python.org/downloads/release/python-362/ scroll down to select the ‘Windows x86-64 executable installer’ and run the installer.
    - Ensure ‘Install launcher for all users’ and ‘Add Python 3.6 to PATH’ are checked.
    - Then choose ‘Customize installation’: make sure all options are checkmarked on the next page, click ‘Next’ and then checkmark ‘Install for all users’.
 This changes the Python install location to C:\Program Files\Python36.
 Then click ‘Install’.
-   - Next, add the PYTHONPATH environment variable, as follows:
-•	In the Windows search box, type “environment”, and choose “Edit the system environment variables” when it appears as a suggested option.
-•	In the System Properties box that appears, click on “Environment Variables…”
-•	In the “System variables” box (lower half of the window), click “New” and create PYTHONPATH, with value C:\Program Files\Python36; C:\Program Files\Python36\Lib (assuming the default installation path has been used), and click “OK”.
+   - Next, add the PYTHONPATH environment variable, as follows: In the Windows search box, type “environment”, and choose “Edit the system environment variables” when it appears as a suggested option.
+In the System Properties box that appears, click on “Environment Variables…” In the “System variables” box (lower half of the window), click “New” and create PYTHONPATH, with value 'C:\Program Files\Python36; C:\Program Files\Python36\Lib' (assuming the default installation path has been used), and click “OK”.
-   - Please check that the environmental variable `PYTHONHOME` is not set and `PYTHONPATH` if setup is set to the correct location.
+   - Please check that the environmental variable `PYTHONHOME` is not set and `PYTHONPATH` is set to the correct location.
    - The default permissions of the Python directory under Program Files must be adjusted to ensure smooth installation of packages.
 In Windows Explorer, right click the directory C:\Program Files\Python36 and Select “Properties/Security”, then click the “Edit” button with the shield next to it, then click “Users”, click the check box under “Full control”, click “Apply”, and “OK” twice.
 3. Install devtools
    - This package is required to install packages off of the github website.